simplykool123/furnili/replit.md

 ## Recent Changes (January 2025)

+- ✅ **REPLIT MIGRATION COMPLETE**: Successfully migrated from Replit Agent to standard Replit environment
+  - PostgreSQL database created and connected with environment variables
+  - Database schema applied using Drizzle Kit
+  - Application verified working with authentication, dashboard, and all core features
+  - Client/server separation maintained with proper security practices
+  - All dependencies installed and configured for Replit environment
+  - Workflow running successfully on port 5000 with proper error handling

+## Recent Changes (Previous)

 - ✅ Added category management system with database schema and API
 - ✅ Created Categories page with create, edit, delete functionality
 - ✅ Updated ProductForm to use dynamic categories from database